Welcome to St. Mary’s Cathedral of the Immaculate Conception

-TUESDAYS AT CATHEDRAL: The 2014-2015 season will start with the first presentation on September 2, 2014.
+TUESDAYS AT CATHEDRAL: The 2014-2015 season has started with the first presentation on September 2, 2014.
 Program for the 2014-2015 season is available now.
 You can download the 2014-15 program by clicking on the link below.
 The layout of the program is designed to be printed on legal size paper, double sided and to be folded into third.
 Unless specified, all sessions are held in the St. Joseph Hall (formerly the Lower Cathedral Center) on Tuesdays at 7pm.
 Please enter from doors at 131 NW 17th Ave.

 Electronic giving is now available at St. Mary’s Cathedral for registered parishioners.
 Electronic giving is designed to enable you to contribute online and transfer funds electronically.
 To set up your personal giving profile, please click on the E-Giving button at the top left side of this page.
 Registered parishioners are able to donate via credit/debit cards or checking/saving account.
 Your parishioner number is needed for setting up the donation profile.
 If you do not know/ remember your parishioner number, please call the parish office.

-Sunday School of Religion: Classes for 2014-2015 will start on September 21, 2014.
+Sunday School of Religion: Classes for 2014-2015 have started on September 21, 2014.
 Classes are from 10:05 to 10:55am over at the Cathedral School.
 We have classes for K through 2nd Grade.
 (More grade levels might be available, too.)
 To register, please pick up a Registration Form, which is available at the church entrance or at the parish office.
 Go to the Education page for more details.

 Rite of Christian Initiation of Adults (RCIA) or Catholic Inquiry: RCIA is a vital part of the journey for those adults who have been beckoned by the Father to follow Jesus, the Son, and to participate in the Church.
 RCIA serves as the specific process that adults follow to enter fully into communion with the Catholic church.
-The RCIA program for 2014-15 will resume with the first class on September 3, 2014.
+The RCIA program for 2014-15 has resumed with the first class on September 3, 2014.
 Classes are from 7 to 8:30pm and are held in the Cathedral Center (131 NW 17th Ave.).
 Pre-registration is requested.
 To register, please call the parish office at 503.228.4397.
 We welcome those who are not baptized, or baptized in another Christian tradition, or baptized Catholic with little or no contact with the Church.
 Please go to the Education page for more details.